 Limitations of Use

-The safety and efficacy of SIRTURO for the treatment of latent infection due to Mycobacterium tuberculosis has not been established.
-The safety and efficacy of SIRTURO for the treatment of drug-sensitive TB has not been established.
+The safety and efficacy of SIRTURO for the treatment of latent infection due to Mycobacterium tuberculosis have not been established.
+The safety and efficacy of SIRTURO for the treatment of drug-sensitive TB have not been established.
 In addition, there are no data on the treatment with SIRTURO of extra-pulmonary TB (e.g., central nervous system).
+The safety and efficacy of SIRTURO for the treatment of infections caused by non-tuberculous mycobacteria (NTM) have not been established.
 Therefore, use of SIRTURO in these settings is not recommended.

 DOSAGE AND ADMINISTRATION